Work orders are the engine that drives maintenance.

 5. Consider training options.
 Software is ever-changing and evolving, so it is important that a work order software vendor offers ongoing training options.

 6. Make the decision.
-After all vendors have been considered, meet with the team that was formed.
+After considering all vendors, meet with the team that you formed.
 Go over the pros and cons of each work order program and decide which solution fits your company best.

 How do you set up work order software?